stonepros/stone/doc/install/get-packages.rst

 openSUSE Tumbleweed
 ^^^^^^^^^^^^^^^^^^^

-The newest major release of Ceph is already available through the normal Tumbleweed repositories.
+The newest major release of Stone is already available through the normal Tumbleweed repositories.
 There's no need to add another package repository manually.

-Ceph Development Packages
+Stone Development Packages
 -------------------------

-If you are developing Ceph and need to deploy and test specific Ceph branches, ensure that you remove repository entries for major releases first.
+If you are developing Stone and need to deploy and test specific Stone branches, ensure that you remove repository entries for major releases first.